epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 <iframe src="{{ '/assets/money_movies_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

-The data reveals a significant increase in the production of finance-themed films after 2008.
+The data reveals a significant increase in the production of finance-themed movies after 2008.
 To understand this trend, we will examine how the proportion of money-related movies changed each year.
 This analysis aims to determine whether the increase is due to a genuine interest in financial narratives or simply a reflection of an overall rise in movie production.
 We're focusing on the post-2008 era because we're curious about how the big financial crash back then might've influenced the kind of money stories hitting the big screen.
 If we look at a larger period, other financial ups and downs might muddle the picture we're trying to get.

 <iframe src="{{ '/assets/proportion_money_movies_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>